oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_logging_log_group_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The display name of a user-friendly name.
-It has to be unique within enclosing resource, and it&#x27;s changeable.
+                                            <div>The user-friendly display name.
+This must be unique within the enclosing resource, and it&#x27;s changeable.
 Avoid entering confidential information.</div>
                                             <div>Required for create using <em>state=present</em>.</div>
                                             <div>Required for update, delete when environment variable <code>OCI_USE_NAME_AS_IDENTIFIER</code> is set.</div>
                                             <div>This parameter is updatable when <code>OCI_USE_NAME_AS_IDENTIFIER</code> is not set.</div>